DmitriySalnikov/GodotRemote/README.md

 * **Custom input scenes doesn't load all assets**</br>
     All paths in custom input scene scripts must be absolute.
 * **`Sync Viewport Orientation` and `Sync Viewport Aspect` does nothing**</br>
     Check `Viewport Size Syncing` example.
-And don't forget to remove this code(or just disable it) before exporting your project.
+And don't forget to remove `Godot Remote` code from your project(or just disable it) before exporting to the target platform.
+* **The stream works as in slow motion with the H.264 encoder** This is due to the fact that only the OpenH264 codec is currently implemented, which does not use any hardware acceleration.
+Try lowering the `Image Quality` and `Image Scale` settings to get better FPS.

 ## License